 Authorities contacted us after Hilo had been trapped.
 He was named after the place he was from – Hilo, Hawaii – where it’s illegal to possess a hybrid or wild cat.

 Life at the Sanctuary

-For many years now, Hilo’s enjoyed living with two other hybrids in the Hybrid Haven section of the sanctuary.
+We could fill an album with the number of cute photos we have of these two having fun together.
 It’s always nice when the cats can spend their days with others of their own kind.

 So much goes into caring for our residents – from the daily rounds, to cleaning, feeding, giving medications, enrichment, etc. Once a caretaker notices anything’s out of the ordinary, it’s reported to our vet and senior team right away.

 Hilo has always been under close watch because he has a chronic herpes virus.
 In 2019, when he first had an eye issue, we didn’t want to assume it was just the herpes virus flare up again.
 So, we had him examined by our vet.